evo777/hackerrank/README.md

 # Hacker Rank

-This repository has all the Hacker Rank problems that I have solved so far.
-I will be solving the problems in JavaScript.
+This repository has Hacker Rank problems that I have solved so far.
+These problems will be solved in JavaScript.